info@fast4trans.com

 The information here will come in handy whenever you are translating documents of official or legal matters, answering questions like, what is notarized translation, how to obtain notarized translations, and what exactly are the duties of a Notary public.

-Therefore, notarized translation does not refer to a field of translation, as much as it refers to a characteristic of a translated document.
-When saying a translation is notarized, this simply means it was stamped, agreed, and signed by a notary, who on their part ensures that everyone involved in the translation has been accurate and followed the right procedures.
+Therefore, a notarized Arabic translation does not refer to a field of translation, as much as it refers to a characteristic of a translated document from or into Arabic.
+When saying a translation is notarized, this simply means it was stamped, agreed, and signed by a notary, who on their part ensures that everyone involved in the translation to or from Arabic has been accurate and followed the right procedures.

-In short, a notary verifies the identity of the translator and attests to the authenticity of his or her signature, but they do not affirm the quality of the translation itself.
+In short, a notary verifies the identity of the translator and attests to the authenticity of his or her signature, but they do not affirm the quality of the translation itself into or from Arabic.

-If you are required by a certain institution, either national or international to submit a notarized document, the process to attain this is relatively straightforward.
+If you are required by a certain institution, either national or international, to submit a notarized Arabic translation, the process to attain this is relatively straightforward.

-Firstly, you translate the document or hire a professional or a certified translator to do so.
+Firstly, you translate the document into Arabic, or hire a professional or a certified translator to do so.

-Secondly, after the translation is finished, it should be submitted for review to a notary, who will compare the source and target documents to ensure accurate delivery.
+Secondly, after the Arabic translation is finished, it should be submitted for review to a notary, who will compare the source and target (Arabic) documents to ensure accurate delivery.

-Now we have mentioned ‘certified translation’, but what is it, and how is it different from ‘notarized translation’.?
+Now we have mentioned ‘certified Arabic translation’, but what is it, and how is it different from ‘notarized Arabic translation’?

 What is the difference between certified and notarized translation?